mikeyo89/job-scraper/README.md

 1. Clone this repo using git or github desktop.
 2. In a local or virtual environment, ensure to install pip or pip3.\
    This can be done by checking out the documentation on <a href="https://pip.pypa.io/en/stable/installing/">pip</a>.
-3. Navigate to the project directory -- only 1 folder (src) and the various files will be located here.
+3. Navigate to the project directory -- 2 folders (research_scripts and web_app) and various files will be located here.
-4. In a command shell -- such as bash, windows shell, or zsh -- run the following command:\
+4. Open a command shell -- such as bash, windows shell, or zsh -- and run the following command:\
-    *pip3 install -r requirements.txt*
+    `pip3 install -r requirements.txt`
-5. Navigate into the src directory.

 ### All dependencies are now installed!

-**From here, simply run any of the following files:**
+**From here, simply navigate to the research_scripts folder and run any of the following files:**
 ```
 1. mvp.py
 2. mvp2.py